Madison Asset Management LLC Makes New $2.69 Million Investment in Power Integrations, Inc. (NASDAQ:POWI)

 Madison Asset Management LLC purchased a new position in shares of Power Integrations, Inc. (NASDAQ:POWI) during the 2nd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm purchased 32,820 shares of the semiconductor company’s stock, valued at approximately $2,693,000.
 Madison Asset Management LLC owned 0.05% of Power Integrations as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds also recently made changes to their positions in POWI.
-BlackRock Inc. grew its position in Power Integrations by 4.1% during the 1st quarter.
-BlackRock Inc. now owns 9,970,579 shares of the semiconductor company’s stock worth $812,403,000 after purchasing an additional 391,459 shares during the period.
-Millennium Management LLC grew its position in Power Integrations by 1,453.5% during the 1st quarter.
-Millennium Management LLC now owns 183,194 shares of the semiconductor company’s stock worth $14,927,000 after purchasing an additional 171,402 shares during the period.
-Pier Capital LLC acquired a new stake in Power Integrations during the 1st quarter worth about $11,720,000.
-Polar Capital Holdings Plc grew its position in Power Integrations by 17.7% during the 1st quarter.
-Polar Capital Holdings Plc now owns 928,429 shares of the semiconductor company’s stock worth $75,648,000 after purchasing an additional 139,887 shares during the period.
-Finally, Geode Capital Management LLC grew its position in Power Integrations by 8.6% during the 1st quarter.
-Geode Capital Management LLC now owns 1,074,880 shares of the semiconductor company’s stock worth $87,692,000 after purchasing an additional 85,350 shares during the period.
-88.61% of the stock is currently owned by institutional investors.
+Several other large investors have also bought and sold shares of POWI.
+Amundi Pioneer Asset Management Inc. grew its position in shares of Power Integrations by 8.7% during the 1st quarter.
+Amundi Pioneer Asset Management Inc. now owns 55,436 shares of the semiconductor company’s stock valued at $3,878,000 after acquiring an additional 4,442 shares during the period.
+The Manufacturers Life Insurance Company grew its position in shares of Power Integrations by 13.2% during the 1st quarter.
+The Manufacturers Life Insurance Company now owns 49,551 shares of the semiconductor company’s stock valued at $4,037,000 after acquiring an additional 5,786 shares during the period.
+Commonwealth Equity Services LLC acquired a new stake in shares of Power Integrations during the 1st quarter valued at about $494,000.
+Congress Asset Management Co.
+MA grew its position in shares of Power Integrations by 5.4% during the 1st quarter.
+Congress Asset Management Co.
+MA now owns 104,961 shares of the semiconductor company’s stock valued at $8,552,000 after acquiring an additional 5,367 shares during the period.
+Finally, Occidental Asset Management LLC acquired a new stake in shares of Power Integrations during the 1st quarter valued at about $869,000.
+Hedge funds and other institutional investors own 88.61% of the company’s stock.

 Power Integrations (NASDAQ:POWI) last released its earnings results on Thursday, July 29th.
 The semiconductor company reported $0.83 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.63 by $0.20.
 Power Integrations had a net margin of 19.78% and a return on equity of 15.41%.
-As a group, equities research analysts anticipate that Power Integrations, Inc. will post 2.54 earnings per share for the current fiscal year.
+On average, sell-side analysts forecast that Power Integrations, Inc. will post 2.54 EPS for the current year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, September 30th.
-Shareholders of record on Tuesday, August 31st will be paid a $0.13 dividend.
-This represents a $0.52 dividend on an annualized basis and a yield of 0.48%.
+The company also recently declared a quarterly dividend, which will be paid on Thursday, September 30th.
+Stockholders of record on Tuesday, August 31st will be given a dividend of $0.13 per share.
+This represents a $0.52 annualized dividend and a dividend yield of 0.48%.
 The ex-dividend date of this dividend is Monday, August 30th.
-Power Integrations’s dividend payout ratio (DPR) is 42.62%.
+Power Integrations’s payout ratio is presently 42.62%.

-In other news, VP Doug Bailey sold 2,000 shares of Power Integrations stock in a transaction that occurred on Monday, August 2nd.
-The shares were sold at an average price of $99.00, for a total transaction of $198,000.00.
-Following the sale, the vice president now owns 109,013 shares of the company’s stock, valued at approximately $10,792,287.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Also, VP David Mh Matthews sold 1,500 shares of Power Integrations stock in a transaction that occurred on Monday, August 30th.
-The shares were sold at an average price of $110.08, for a total transaction of $165,120.00.
-Following the sale, the vice president now directly owns 104,811 shares in the company, valued at approximately $11,537,594.88.
+In other Power Integrations news, VP Doug Bailey sold 3,000 shares of the business’s stock in a transaction that occurred on Friday, July 30th.
+The stock was sold at an average price of $90.00, for a total value of $270,000.00.
+The sale was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, VP Sunil Gupta sold 1,788 shares of the business’s stock in a transaction that occurred on Wednesday, August 25th.
+The shares were sold at an average price of $104.49, for a total value of $186,828.12.
 The disclosure for this sale can be found here.
-Insiders sold a total of 22,093 shares of company stock worth $2,284,394 over the last three months.
+In the last ninety days, insiders have sold 22,093 shares of company stock worth $2,284,394.
 Corporate insiders own 1.40% of the company’s stock.

 Power Integrations, Inc engages in the design, development and marketing of analog and mixed-signal integrated circuits and other electronic components and circuitry used in high voltage power conversion.
 Its products are used in power converters that convert electricity from a high-voltage source to the type of power required for a specified downstream use.